nephio-project/porch/docs/tutorials/porch-development-environment/README.md

 Edit your local `.vscode.launch.json` file as follows:
 1. Change the `--kubeconfig` value to point at your local Kind cluster configuration file
 2. Change the `--function-runner` IP address to that of the function runner service running in the Kind `management` cluster
+3. You can specify `KUBECONFIG` in the `env` section of the configuration instead of using the `--kubeconfig` flag.

 ```
         {